My Significant Other Has Control Issues: What Do I Do?

 Lastly, if your relationship is showing signs of abuse, you can always contact the National Domestic Violence Hotline at 1-800-799-7233.
 In many cases, legal assistance may also be recommended, such as getting involved with law enforcement and obtaining a restraining order against your former partner.

 It isn’t always easy to know what to do when in a controlling relationship, but hopefully, by learning the signs and the strategies you can take, you have a better idea of where you should proceed.
-Living with a controlling partner can make you feel alone, but you aren’t, and help is available, and in some cases, these relationships can turn into ones that are happier and more fulfilling for everyone.
+Living with a controlling partner can make you feel alone, but you aren’t, and help such as therapy is available, and in some cases, these relationships can turn into ones that are happier and more fulfilling for everyone.

 - The National Domestic Violence Hotline.
 (2020).
 Why Do People Abuse?
 Retrieved from https://www.thehotline.org/is-this-abuse/why-do-people-abuse/